 He greeted her with a kiss on the cheek; since that is a customary greeting in Mexico among colleagues and friends.
 A kiss on the cheek is not a normal greeting between colleagues in the U.S. and this became clear to him by his co-worker’s reaction.
 She was not offended but the co-worker was noticeably hesitant about the kiss as she was obviously not expecting it.
 The nuances of everyday conversations and interactions with colleagues in the U.S. were a struggle for him.

-Charlie was used to employees adhering to an unwritten hierarchy while he was working in Mexico; a person’s rank informally determined their position in the company.
+In Mexico, Charlie was used to having employees adhere to an unwritten hierarchy; a person’s rank informally determined their position in the company.
 It was normal for an executive-level employee to ask an entry-level employee to handle menial tasks beyond their job description; tasks like making copies or faxing documents.
 While many companies in the U.S. follow a similar structure; the company Charlie worked for did not.
 There were many instances where Charlie called on one of his subordinates with a task that he would assume they would handle.
 Instead of handling the task themselves; they would give him the solution and let him take action on his own.